Laravel vs django the ultimate battle of champions

-When it comes to choosing the back-end framework we always get stuck at what to choose.
+When it comes to choosing the back-end framework we always get stuck on what to choose.
 Laravel and Django are one of the most popular frameworks for back-end development.
-However, both of them has some great advantages and some major disadvantages too which can lead to a critical problem in the future.
-So in this post Laravel vs Django, we will compare both in depth and finally we will see who wins.
+However, both of them have some great advantages and some major disadvantages too which can lead to a critical problem in the future.
+So in this post Laravel vs Django, we will compare both in-depth, and finally, we will see who wins.

 Laravel makes the task really easy to develop web applications with PHP.
 It follows the purely OOP (Object Oriented Programming) approach and provides a great MVC (Model View Controller approach).
 The huge list of awesome features it provides makes Laravel the most popular choice for many web developers.
 We will see a glimpse of the most popular features among them in this Laravel vs Django post.

 Django is one of the mature and most popular Python web frameworks.
 Python has always been popular among developers for its easy to use nature and broad scope.
 You can use Python for almost anything, anywhere with ease.
 That make’s it really popular and a top competitor in the job market.

 Django follows the MVT (Model View Template) or MVW(Model View Whatever) pattern.
 Many popular websites like Instagram, Pinterest are using Django at their back-end.
 On the other side, it’s much secure too so even Nasa is using Django on their official website.

 We have already written a post web development with Python Django where you can find more in-depth details.
 So if you are interested in Django then click on the link and take a look at that post first.

 Laravel vs Django